Osteoporosis and Spine Fractures

 Spine fractures sometimes are also referred to as vertebral compression fractures.
-A compression fracture is a fracture that’s caused by the compression of one bone against another.
-A vertebral compression fracture is a fracture involving vertebrae, which are the bones that make up your spine.
+When the spinal vertebral bone gets weakened it can break, usually in a manner that causes it to collapse or compress.
 The most effective way to prevent vertebral compression fractures is to prevent and treat osteoporosis.

 In some cases, pain from a spinal fracture can be so debilitating that you have great difficulty making small movements.
 Spine fractures can make any position (standing or sitting) very uncomfortable.
 Spine fractures can also cause you to lose your independence.

 Who’s at Greatest Risk for Spine Fractures?

 Women, especially those older than 50, are at greatest risk for spine fractures.
 By age 80, about 40% of women have had a spinal fracture.
 Estimates put the number of vertebral fractures that occur each year at about 700,000.

 Men can also have a spinal fracture, and women and men who have osteoporosis have an even greater risk of spine fractures.

 Age plays a big role in spine fractures.
 As you age, your bones may become increasingly thinner and weaker, leading to the condition known as osteoporosis.
 The effort required to just hold your body erect can be enough to cause a spinal fracture when someone has osteoporosis.

 For in depth information, see WebMD’s Osteoporosis Risk Factors: Are You at Risk?